Alexander MacDougall (cricketer)

 Alexander William MacDougall (19 March 1837 – 1 November 1917) was an English first-class cricketer.
 MacDougall's batting style is unknown.
 He was born at Kingston, Jamaica.

 MacDougall made a single first-class appearance for Nottinghamshire against Surrey in 1858 at The Oval.
-He was dismissed for 3 runs in Nottinghamshire's first-innings by William Caffyn, while in their second-innings he was dismissed for a duck by Frederick Miller, with Surrey winning the match by 9 wickets.
+He was dismissed for three runs in Nottinghamshire's first-innings by William Caffyn, while in their second-innings he was dismissed for a duck by Frederick Miller, with Surrey winning the match by ninw wickets.
 This was his only major appearance for Nottinghamshire.

 According to the 1871 and 1881 Census, he lived at Battlefields House, Bath.

 He died at Greenwich, London on 1 November 1917.